 Various factors can help you choose the best performance router for your high-speed connection.
 When shopping for your next router system, you’ll want to consider the size of coverage area you need, the estimated number of devices and connections you’ll need at any one time, and the type of setup and user interface you prefer.
 In general, telecom experts suggest looking for a dual-band router or a tri-band router with MU-MIMO technology and gigabit-ready WAN ports for excellent performance over current high-speed broadband connections.

 1. Do You Want Custom Advanced Settings Like Parental Controls?

 Some routers offer more set-up options than others.
 One factor that may help you decide is how much you want to access custom router settings for features like malware protection, parental controls, and network monitoring.

 The right type of router also depends on the area you want your Wi-Fi network to cover.
-A mesh router system, for example, helps spread the Wi-Fi signal over a larger area than a single router.
+You can check out a great guide on long-distance WiFi routers for this.
+Additionally, a mesh router system helps spread the Wi-Fi signal over a larger area than a single router.

 The number of users and the types of devices and networking tasks involved determine the bandwidth available to each user on a wireless network.
 If you plan to run a large number of connected devices, you might be better off with a tri-band router capable of routing network traffic on three separate bands to minimize slowdowns.

 The best router setup for your needs may also depend on what types of internet tasks you need to accomplish.
 For web browsing, streaming Netflix or other video apps, and light gaming, for example, you wouldn’t need as much bandwidth as you would for secure cloud uploads and HD video conferencing.